step-security-bot/otp/CONFIG_IDEAS.md

 * the heart command will have to take care of when the VM crashes
 * What do we do on release upgrades that require a restart?
 Do we pipe the previous config into the new release, or is this the job of heart?
   * Heart will have to manage this.
-If -fdconfig is used then the called [start_prg](https://erlang.org/doc/man/sasl_app.html#configuration) has to be able to handle that.
+If `-fdconfig` is used then the called [start_prg](https://erlang.org/doc/man/sasl_app.html#configuration) has to be able to handle that.

 ### Allow other configuration formats

-* The ending of the config file. i.e. -config sys.toml will call the `toml_config_parser` module.
+* The ending of the config file. i.e. `-config sys.toml` will call the `toml_config_parser` module.
 * `-config_parser toml mytoml_config_parser` can be used to set a custom config parser.
-* Release upgrades should be possible to be done with a sys.toml, which means that release_handler should check the extension.
+* Release upgrades should be possible to be done with a `sys.toml`, which means that release_handler should check the extension.
   * You cannot change the format of the config in a running system.
   * `release_handler:new_emulator_make_hybrid_config` will create a config in `.config` format which is based on the what you get from `sys.toml`.
+* The parsing of external formats needs to be done before any application is started.
+  This means that at the earliest it can be done when the AC is starts, at the latest when `{progress,application_loaded}` happens in the boot script.
+  * The config needs to be parsed that early because we need to run the `check_conf/1` callback before any application is started.
+  * This means that if using an Elixir parser, the code will be loaded, but no processes will be started.

 ```
 -type anno_config_key() :: {atom(),erl_anno:anno()}.